HECO: Fully Homomorphic Encryption Compiler: Background

-FHE schemes offer a very limited selection of data types and operations, with additions and multiplications as the basic operations of \ac{fhe}.
-FHE over binary plaintext spaces ($\mathbb{Z}_2$) can emulate arbitrary computation.
-However, the best performance is usually achieved when using non-binary plaintext spaces (e.g., $\mathbb{Z}_t$ for $t \gg 2$).
+\ac{fhe} imposes a variety of restrictions on developing programs: some derive from the definition of \ac{fhe} and its security guarantees, while others result from scheme restrictions and cost models.
+For example, FHE's security guarantees make it necessarily data-independent, hence preventing branching based on secret inputs.
+While some forms of branching can be \emph{emulated}, all branches must be evaluated, resulting in a potentially significant degradation of performance.
+In addition, FHE schemes only offer a limited set of data types and operations, with addition and multiplication as basic operations.
+Applied over binary plaintext spaces~($\mathbb{Z}_2$), this technically enables arbitrary computation.
+However, the best performance is usually achieved with larger plaintext spaces (e.g., $\mathbb{Z}_t$ for $t \gg 2$).
 In this setting, computations are equivalent to arithmetic circuits, which can only compute polynomial functions.
-While it is possible to approximate many functions using polynomials, this is frequently prohibitively inefficient in the context of \ac{fhe}.
-Instead, developers need to rethink their approach, e.g., using different algorithms that are purely polynomial or well-suited to low-degree polynomial approximations.

-More fundamentally, FHE does not support branching based on secret inputs, as revealing even the single bit required to branch would violate the security properties of \ac{fhe}.
-While it possible to \emph{emulate} some forms of branching, this requires evaluating both sides of each branch.
-As a result, it is inefficient and results in programs that perform worse than the worst-case performance of the original program, even before considering FHE overhead.

-While the requirement for branch-free programs is inherent in the definition of FHE, future schemes might eventually remove the need to choose between inefficient binary emulation of arbitrary functions or efficient integer-based evaluation of polynomials.
-Recent works have explored homomorphic conversions between different schemes~\cite{Boura2018-wj, pegasus} or introduced the notion of \emph{programmable bootstrapping} to approximate non-polynomial functions~\cite{Chillotti2020-ia}.
-However, both approaches are not yet practical enough for widespread adoption.
+Non-polynomial functions can be approximated, but this is typically prohibitively inefficient.
+While recent works have explored homomorphic conversions between binary and arithmetic settings~\cite{Boura2018-wj, pegasus} and introduced \emph{programmable bootstrapping} to approximate non-polynomial functions~\cite{Chillotti2020-ia}, these approaches are not yet practical enough for widespread adoption.